 The heart of the process involves the use of rhythmic sound.
 Drums, rattles, or singing bowls produce a specified tone/beat.
 Using vibration (music) allows you to open the doorway to SCC.
 It affords control over the process in both depth and duration.

 We recommend this substance-free approach to SCC.
 Many traditions use this method.
-With sound, you are in complete control of the session’s depth and duration.
+With sound, you can completely control the session’s depth and duration.
 When you use chemicals to assist in the journey, you cannot control the session’s depth or time.
 Even qualified Shamans recognize there are uncontrollable variables.
 The potency of substances and mixtures can vary a great deal.
 Everyone has a different reaction, even with similar dosages and batches.

 Lucid dreaming is a technique to gain awareness and control over your dreams.
 When you practice lucid dreaming, you are aware that you are dreaming.
 At the same time, you can exert some degree of control over your dream.